kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 This proposal targets the following major changes:

 - Add a new API version(`v2Beta1`) for ComponentDefinition CRD to support the new versioning model.
 Current Components should continue to work as is.
-- Use Semantic versioning to identify new versions of a ComponentDefinition.
+- Use Semantic versioning to identify new versions of a Component.
-- Use the [Kubernetes API versioning model](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/) for managing the ComponentDefinition versions, which is to store an array of all version specifications.
+- Use the [Kubernetes API versioning model](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/) for managing the Component versions, which is to store an array of all version specifications.
 Each individual element in the array `spec.versions`  will also include a new field called `version` to indicate a specific Component version.
-- Kubevela Application users can refer to a particular version of a ComponentDefinition like `component-name@component-version`.
+- Kubevela Application users can refer to a particular version of a Component like `component-name@component-version`.
 The `version` must be a valid Semantic version without the prefix `v` for example, `1.1.0`, `1.2.0-rc.0`.

 #### ComponentDefinition CRD
 ```